nvme0/dynablocks/README.md

 npm run build:prod
 ```

-_Be sure to run "npm run build:prod" as the source code may have recent changes that are not synced with the latest build._
+The latest release is included in the repository, however, you can run "npm run build:prod" to a version with newer commits.